lucifer1147/stocksage/StockSage_Backend/README.md

 Now this is the fun part.
 I designed it in [__Django__](https://www.djangoproject.com/).

 ## Setting up the basics
 For the starters, [create a virtual enviroment](https://docs.python.org/3/library/venv.html), and activate it.
-It is highly recommended that you do so, so that it doesn't clutter the your main installation
+It is highly recommended that you do so, so that it doesn't clutter the main installation

 Then just run `pip install -r requirements.txt`.
 What it will do is install the modules' specific versions as specified in the `requirements.txt` file.